mck1117/proteus/readme.md

 - Limited operation from 4-6v
 - Dual 5v sensor supplies, 150mA each, fully protected
 - Dual protected 12v external sensor supply

-## Extensibility

-- 10-pin internal header for knock expansion board.
-We aren't confident in any one knock sensing design yet, so it's most useful to be able to swap it out without replacing the whole ECU.